HofmaDresu/Blog/_posts/2018-09-11-android-camera2-trials-and-tribulations.markdown

 /*}*/
 {% endhighlight %}

 The last thing we do in this method is check if our camera supports flash.
-Fortunatly, Android provides characteristics for each camera that we can query to check for things like this.
+Fortunately, Android provides characteristics for each camera that we can query to check for things like this.

 {% highlight csharp %}
 // Check if the flash is supported.